An easy how-to for making perfectly cooked, shredded chicken in the oven or Instant Pot for use in any recipe calling for shredded chicken 🙂

 I have 2 methods below that will outline how to make perfectly cooked shredded chicken in the oven or in the Instant Pot that are fast, easy, and make dinner a breeze.
 No more skipping recipes that call for shredded chicken!
 Plus, in both methods you can use frozen chicken – woot woot!

 This is my fool-proof method for perfectly cooked, shredded chicken in the oven that’s REALLY easy!
 It still takes about 45 minutes to an hour to go from frozen to perfectly cooked in the oven, but it’s crazy easy and always turns out perfect.
 Here’s my method:

 First, take the chicken out of the packaging and place in a very large bowl or container (I didn’t take a picture of this because I’m an airhead I guess!).
-Then cover chicken with warm water for 20 – 30 minutes or until thawed.
+Then cover chicken with cold water for 20 – 30 minutes or until thawed.

 Then, place chicken in a small baking dish and season with salt and pepper.
 Add 1/4 C of water and cover with foil or oven proof lid.
 Bake at 375 degrees for 25 -35 minutes or until cooked through.